 - It bakes in the oven, which makes it more hands-off than a stovetop version.

 - You can customize the spiciness level depending on your preference.

 - It is so dang tasty!

-This recipe also makes a good portion of rice, so it can easily provide? side dish for a few dinners or one perfectly portioned side dish for a big crowd.
-When we hosted Christmas Eve dinner this year, we had this Traditional Mexican Rice, this Chicken Mushroom Enchilada Casserole and we had plenty of all of it leftover!
+This recipe also makes a good portion of rice, so it can easily provide a side dish for a few dinners or one perfectly portioned side dish for a big crowd.
+When we hosted Christmas Eve dinner this year, we had this Traditional Mexican Rice, this Chicken Mushroom Enchilada Casserole and we had plenty of all of it left over!

 The process to make this rice requires a few steps and a few tools, but don't let it overwhelm you.
 It is actually quite easy to make!
 And the little bit of process that's required is 100% worth the delicious outcome.

-The first step of the process is pureeing the fresh tomatoes, onions, and seeded jalape?os in a food processor.
-I’ve done it before in batches with a , but it’s much easier if you have a !
+The first step of the process is pureeing the fresh tomatoes, onions, and seeded jalapeños in a food processor.
+I've done it before in batches with a small food processor, but it's much easier if you have a large one!

-You’ll need to also rinse the rice in a before frying it in an or .
+You'll need to also rinse the rice in a fine mesh strainer before frying it.